Fixing Your Track Rod on a Land Rover Discovery 2

-After some recent off-road trips and backcountry camping, we noticed we were getting a shake in the the steering wheel when back on the highway.
+After some recent off-road trips and backcountry camping in our Land Rover Discovery 2, we noticed we were getting a shake in the the steering wheel when back on the highway.
 This was happening when pumping the brakes to keep them cool.
 If we braked at high speed but maintained even pressure on the brakes peddle we didn’t get any shakes.
 Based on these symptoms we felt confident that our brakes weren’t warped and causing the shaking.
 We had also just replaced all of the brake parts including stainless steel brake lines as well as re-building each caliber.
 So if it isn’t the brakes what is it?

 Making Sure We Keep Our Disco Running Smooth